Pocwock River

 Its course runs, especially in Maine, entirely in forested region in an isolated mountain valley, to the southeast of the Canada–US border.
 Its course is located between the Fox Creek (east side) and the Chimenticook River (west side).

 The watershed of the Pocwock river is accessible by some forest roads.

-Pocwock River empties on north shore of Saint John River (Bay of Fundy).
+Pocwock Stream empties on north shore of Saint John River (Bay of Fundy).
 The latter serpentines eastward, then south-east, crossing all the province of New Brunswick, and empties on the north shore of the Bay of Fundy, which is open to the south-west to the Atlantic Ocean.

 Geography

-The upper part of the "River Pocwock" begins in Notre Dame Mountains, in the municipality of Mont-Carmel, Quebec, in Kamouraska Regional County Municipality, in Quebec.
+The upper part of the River Pocwock begins in Notre Dame Mountains, in the municipality of Mont-Carmel, Quebec, in Kamouraska Regional County Municipality, in Quebec.
 This source is located at: